 Worldwide fatigue is the most common symptom that is presented to a health practitioner.
-There are different levels of fatigue which are given different labels.
+There are different levels of fatigue that are given many different labels.
 The precise cause of fatigue in any one individual is rarely able to be determined therefore the terms used are often interchangeable.

 Symptoms can be grouped into three categories.

 Chronic fatigue syndrome /Myalgic Encephalomyelitis.
 ME/CFS or M.E.

 Acute fatigue – Persistent fatigue

 Fatigue can be associated with many conditions and there can be multiple contributing factors.

 The experience of fatigue is very common in rheumatological conditions such as rheumatoid arthritis, psoriatic arthritis, and lupus.

 Age and gender